Bubbas-Wife/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected vs actual behavior

-A clear and concise description of what you expected to happen and what actually happened.
+A clear and concise description of what you expected to happen and what actually happened `gh --version' .

 ### Logs